tendermint/governmint/README.md

-# governmint
+# GovernMint

 TMSP Governance Layer

 A simple voting system that enables itself to evolve over time.

-- Entities (with a pubkey)
+- *Entities* with a pubkey
-- Groups (collections of members)
+- *Groups* are collections of members
-- Members (an entity associated with a group, with voting power)
+- *Members* are entities associated with a group with voting power
-- Proposals of different types with votes
+- *Proposals* of different types:
-  * GroupUpdateProposal: a proposal to change the group membership, etc
+  * *GroupUpdateProposal*: a proposal to change the group membership, etc
-  * GroupCreateProposal: a proposal to create a new group
+  * *GroupCreateProposal*: a proposal to create a new group
-  * VarSetProposal: a proposal to set a variable value
+  * *VariableSetProposal*: a proposal to set a variable value
-  * TextProposal: a human readible proposal
+  * *TextProposal*: a human readible proposal
-  * SoftwareUpdateProposal: a proposal to update software
+  * *SoftwareUpgradeProposal*: a proposal to upgrade software
-- Votes (votes on proposals by members)
+- *Votes* are on proposals by members

 Groups are formed from existing entities and can vote on proposals for that group.
 An entity with voting power is known as a member of that group.

 #### Tx types

-- ProposeTx (propose something for a group to vote on)
+- *ProposeTx* to propose something for a group to vote on
-- CastTx (vote on a proposal)
+- *CastTx* to vote on a proposal